 Silicone material is not as durable as many options.

 Unobtrusive design works in any bathroom.
 Plastic is sturdy and won't easily crack.
 Raised ridges help keep soap dry.
 Compact dimensions don't take up much space.

-The ridges aren't very high and soap may get soggy if water is allowed to accumulate.
+Ridges aren't high.
+Soap may get soggy if you let water accumulate.

 Grid grate design prevents slivers of soap from falling through slits.
 Made of corrosion-resistant stainless steel and plastic.
 3M mounting disk included.
 Tool-free, non-permanent installation.

 The steel metal construction is built to last for years on end.
 Bronze color adds a rustic look to your bathroom or kitchen.
 Base is sturdy without the fear of tipping over.
 The bars help keep the soap from melting to the bottom of the dish.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.